The Bridge (2006 documentary film): Background

-Production and film
+Production and filming

 Steel steered clear of publicity about the project to avoid a situation where someone would "get it into his or her head to go to the bridge and immortalize him or herself on film."
-The camera crew consisted of 10 to 12 people who filmed the bridge day and night in 2004, using telephoto and wide-angle cameras.
+The camera crew consisted of 10 to 12 people who filmed the bridge day and night throughout 2004, using telephoto and wide-angle cameras.

 In the first few months of filming, the crew captured only splashes in the water and only knew someone had jumped when the Coast Guard arrived.
 The first jumper caught with the telephoto lens was not behaving as filmmakers expected—crying and weeping—but, rather, was jogging, talking on his cellphone and laughing; he then suddenly put his things away and leaped to his death.
 During filming, on average, one person jumped off the Golden Gate Bridge every 15 days.

 The film also shows many people being saved from jumping.
 In one case a woman traversed the upper railing to the lower railing only to be pulled by her collar back to safety by an unrelated photographer.
 Filmmakers tried in each case to intercede when they could, succeeding in preventing six jumps.
 The crew members were trained in suicide prevention prior to filming, and had their phones programmed to call the bridge authority if they suspected someone was about to jump.
 "All of us came to the same conclusion that we were human beings first and filmmakers second", Steel said.
 However, in most cases there was either no warning or no time to prevent the jump.